Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.3.2)_

-Folder for storing cache of local collections, created if not present
+Folder for storing cache of local collections; will be auto-created if not present

 Default: (filesystem_folder)

-Note: only used in case of use_cache_subfolder_* options are active
+Note: only used if use_cache_subfolder_* options are active

 Note: can be used on multi-instance setup to cache files on local node (see below)